 7. Share feedback

-After you’ve interviewed the candidate, share your opinion with the recruiter.
-They need your feedback to know what to say to the candidate as well as to understand if they need to fine-tune something (i.e., to find better candidates).
+After you’ve interviewed the candidate, share your opinion with the recruiters.
+They need your feedback to know what to say to the candidate as well as to understand if they need to fine-tune something.

 8. Make an offer to appropriate candidates

 Once you’ve found a software developer for hire, think thoroughly before making a final decision.
-Nevertheless, you should avoid unjustified delays while you’re considering so your candidate doesn’t accept another offer meanwhile.
+At the same time, avoid unjustified delays while you’re considering so that your candidate doesn’t accept another offer meanwhile.

 9. Work with counteroffers & offer rejections, if any